andeya/erpc-doc/01/README.md

 		Close() error
 		// Id returns the session id.
 		Id() string
-		// Health checks if the session is health.
+		// Health checks if the session is ok.
 		Health() bool
 		// Peer returns the peer.
 		Peer() *Peer